Outbreak. Epidemic. Pandemic.

 Kansas reported its first known death from COVID-19 on March 12 — a man in his 70s who lived in a long-term care facility in Wyandotte County.
 That same day Kansas Gov. Laura Kelly and Kansas City, Mo., Mayor Quinton Lucas issued state of emergency declarations to fast-track response efforts and prepare for the virus’ expected spread.
 Missouri Gov. Mike Parson declared a state of emergency a day later.

 Lucas’ declaration bans all gatherings of 1,000 people, and gives the city the authority to shut down businesses or impose curfews in the future.

-A question of resources
+A question of COVID resources in Kansas City

 Quarantining the sick, isolating the exposed and banning large gatherings are all efforts to encourage “social distancing” to slow the spread of the virus and keep the health care system from becoming overwhelmed — what epidemiologists call “flattening the curve.”

 Most cases of COVID-19 are mild, especially for those who are under 60 and have no underlying medical conditions.
 But it can spread quickly because, unlike the flu, people have no natural immunity to it and there’s no vaccine yet.
 That means that if even a small percentage of cases are severe, the raw number of severe cases can quickly overwhelm hospitals, causing death rates to climb.

 That scenario has already played out in other countries.
 In Wuhan, China, where the virus originated, workers had to build a new hospital in just 10 days to keep up with demand.
 In northern Italy, where the whole country is now in quarantine, there were reports of hospitals running out of ventilators and doctors being forced to choose who would get one and who would be left to die.